 Space Is Cold and Literally Shattered Lives: A major danger of void exposure is your corpse freezing solid and becoming fragile within a minute of death.
 Inherited from Dark Heresy, though given the activities of Rogue Trader characters it's a more common danger for them.

 Space Pirates: A common threat to Rogue Traders and Imperial shipping in general.
-Come in human, Eldar, and Ork flavors.
+Come in human, Eldar, and Ork flavours.

-There are two types of human flavour: Regular Joes gone on the accoun, (they're in it for the money), Chaos pirates (they're in it For the Evulz.
-At best.).
+There are two types of human flavour: Regular Joes who are in it for the money, and Chaos pirates who are in it For the Evulz.
+At best.
 Oh, and some Rogue Traders do this, too.

 The Hostile Acquisitions sourcebook is a handy resource for players who prefer to play on the wrong side of the law.